matthias-reis/aithir.de/_active/elements/11-the-expedition.md

 was the oldest.
 But strategically, his knowledge could be of use.

 Juliette was satisfied with her arrangements.
-She ordered some days of preparation and training and arranged her office next to the Comms at Trinity.
+She ordered some days of preparation and training and chhose her office next to the Comms at Trinity.
 The party was ready to set out.